Preparedness Advice Blog

 It’s been eye-opening, to say the least.
 As a psychology major, I was able to learn even more about how the criminal mind works, as explained in this excellent book by a former FBI profiler.…Read More...

 It has been raining hard on and off for the last several days.
 This resulted in a discussion about sleeping dry while camping in the rain.
-I was very surprised about how little some of the young men knew about this subject.
-Basically, it came down to the fact that they depended on their tents to keep them dry.
+It’s surprising how little even experienced campers know about the subject, especially if they have generally camped during great weather or in drier locations.
+For them, the extent of their knowledge and preparedness comes down to depending on their tent alone to keep them dry.

 Today’s post is on lice.
 Lice or louse (the plural of lice) is the common name for three types of parasites that effect humans.